CodingDinosaur/CultureIcuTest/README.md

 - Some Culture concerns in mscorlib currently depend on getting an up-front list of all available cultures.
 - **`CultureData.EnumCultures`, which in turn via native interop calls the ICU C API `uloc_getAvailable`, therefore fails to obtain any cultures which are defined as aliases in ICU, and these cultures become invalid or are populated with incorrect data in various contexts.**

-Further details can be found in the main demo repo here: (TBD)
+Further details can be found in the main demo repo here: [CodingDinosaur/CultureIssueDemonstration](https://github.com/CodingDinosaur/CultureIssueDemonstration)

 ## CultureInfo & The Culture List